dscho/xkcd/content/comics/2025-10-22-shielding-chart.md

 [Cueball:] Ow.

-[In most cases, Megan appears to be screaming in Cueball's direction, to depict the incidence of Sound.]
+[In most of the sound boxes, Megan appears to be screaming in Cueball's direction.]

 [Sound vs. Air - yellow tile]